GovanifY/KH2FM_Toolkit/C#/Ressources/Readme.txt

 [-patchmaker]: Launching the patchmaker.
 [-advancedinfo]: To use after -extractor.
 This option will show advanced info about files extracted.

+Patchmaker Options(to put after the option -patchmaker):

+[-xeeynamo]: Will create a patch with xeeynamo's encryption.
+[-batch]: Skip all the "Console.Readline();"(when you need to press enter)and closing automatically the soft at the end.
+(Yes, another time)
+[-version x]: Set the version to x.
+Need to be a entire number.
+[-author x]: Set the author to x
+[-changelog x]: Set the changelog to x
+[-credits x]: Set the credits to x
+[-skipchangelog]: Nothing is used for the changelogs, Changelog option is not shown at patching process
+[-skipcredits]: Nothing is used for the credits, Changelog option is not shown at patching process
+[-output something.kh2patch]: Set the output file to something.kh2patch

+Options asked:
+[Relink to this filename:]: This will relink your file to an idx.
+Should be automatic now, leave blank.
+[Compress this file?]: This will compress or no the file using internal compression of KH2(FM).
+[Parent compressed file]: Just choose where to modify the file: in KH2, OVL, or the ISO.
+[Should this file be added if he's not in the game?]: If the file don't exist, will try to create a new entry for this file.

+When you want to write the patch file, just leave blank a filename, it will create him

+Thanks to xeeynamo that programmed his tools on C and for translated the game on english.
+Love you <3

 Changelog:
+[2.6.0.0]
+*Full cleanup of the code
+*Extraction process totally recreated
+*Some new options added
 [2.5.0.0]
 *Xeeynamo's patch format support added(patchmaker and patcher side) *Patchmaker added